venvis/IconProwl/README.md

-## WebIconFinder : An unofficial simple API for scraping images of IconFinder.com for the means of web development.
+<p align="center">WebIconFinder : An unofficial simple API for scraping images of IconFinder.com for the means of web development.</p>